 Best places to stay in Rome in San Lorenzo:

 budget ($): B&B Hotel Roma San Lorenzo Termini Located in the San Lorenzo district, only 15 minutes’ walk of Termini Station, and Porta Maggiore, this B&B offers both buffet and an Italian breakfast.
-With the tram stops nearby, you can easy reach Coliseum, Circus Maximus, and Trastevere district.

 budget ($): Hotel Villa San Lorenzo Maria Located in San Lorenzo in the centre of Rome, this hotel offers air conditioned rooms with private bathroom, free wifi, and free car parking.

-🔍MORE HOTEL DEALS IN SAN LORENZO11.
-Ostia, where to stay in Rome for beach
+🔍MORE HOTEL DEALS IN SAN LORENZO

 Located just half an hour by train from central Rome on Italy’s west coast, the resort town of Ostia is also set to the south of the airport town of Fiumicino and the head of the Tiber.
 This beautiful Roman countryside is surrounded by pines and cypress trees.